 Feasibility study for a potential use of budget support in the delivery of ESI funds

-Client: European Commission, Directorate General Regional and Urban Policy, 2015-ongoing.
+Client: European Commission, Directorate General Regional and Urban Policy, 2015-2018.

 Leader: Ramboll (DK) Partner: Ecorys (NL)